mindbat/track2-functional/Functional.md

 #{1 3 2}
 ```

-So using this method of constructing a set will gurantee us a set of unique elements if we happen
+So using this method of constructing a set will guarantee us a set of unique elements if we happen
 to have duplicates they just get thrown away.

 Finally Clojure has a shorthand way to create sets.